Palestinian art: Collections

 The Palestinian Art Court – Al Hoash, was founded in 2004, and opened its first gallery in East Jerusalem in 2005.
-Al Hoash has exhibited works of Hassan Hourani, Vera Tamari, Suleiman Mansour and others.
+Al Hoash Gallery has exhibited works of Hassan Hourani, Vera Tamari, Suleiman Mansour and others.

+Darat Al Funun - The Khaled Shoman Foundation, was founded in 1988, with 6 locations in Amman today.
+Darat Al Funun created a platform for Palestinian and Arab artists to showcase their art and express themselves, exhibiting works of Suha Shoman, Adam Henein, Farid Belkahia, Emily Jacir, and many others.